-Ranked in order of complaint frequency, the legal matters most often giving rise to grievances involve Criminal, Divorce Matters, Tort, Administrative Matters, Wills/Estates, Real Estate, Guardianship, Contract Matter, Personal Misconduct, Collection, Bankruptcy, Workmen's Compensation, Adoption, Other, Judicial Action, Condemnation and Patent.
+Ranked in order of complaint frequency, the legal matters most often giving rise to grievances involve Criminal, Divorce Matters, Tort, Administrative Matters, Wills/Estates, Real Estate, Guardianship, Contract Matter, Personal Misconduct, Collection Judicial Action, Bankruptcy, Patent, Workmen's Compensation, Adoption, and Corporate Formation.
 To understand the significance of this data, it is important to keep in mind that criminal cases make up the largest single category of cases filed in our trial courts.
 Except for civil plenary filings, domestic relations cases account for the next highest category of cases filed.
 The high rates of grievances arising from criminal and domestic relations matters reflect the high number of cases of those types handled by lawyers in Indiana.
 The predominant types of legal matters out of which grievances arose during the reporting period are presented graphically in Appendix E.

-Ranked in order of complaint frequency, the alleged misconduct types most often giving rise to grievances are Improper Influence, Incompetence, Neglect, Communication/Non Diligence, Improper Withdrawal, Failure to Communicate, Excessive Fees, Conflict of Interest, Personal Misconduct, Misinforming, Lying, Other, Illegal Conduct, Fraud, Conflict, Revealing Confidences and Conversion with complaints about Improper Influence being close to one and a half times as frequent as the next category of alleged misconduct.
+Ranked in order of complaint frequency, the alleged misconduct types most often giving rise to grievances are Improper Influence, Incompetence, Neglect, Improper Withdrawal, Failure to Communicate, Communication/Non-Diligence, Excessive Fees, Personal Misconduct, Conflict of Interest, Misinforming, Illegal Conduct, Lying, Conflict, Fraud, Revealing Confidences and Conversion with complaints about Improper Influence being close to one and a half times as frequent as the next category of alleged misconduct.
 The predominant types of misconduct alleged in grievances during the reporting period are presented graphically in Appendix F.

-The following is the status of all grievances that were pending before the Disciplinary Commission on June 30, 2019, or that had been dismissed during the reporting period:
+The following is the status of all grievances that were pending before the Disciplinary Commission on June 30, 2020, or that had been dismissed during the reporting period:

-Dismissed Open
+DISMISSED Open

-Grievances filed before July 1, 2018 1,171 104

-Grievances filed on or after July 1, 2018 1,159 7
+Grievances filed before July 1, 2019 Grievances filed on or after July 1, 2019 925 939 14 11

-Total carried over from preceding year: 304
+Total carried over from preceding year: 191

-Total carried over to next year: 124
+Total carried over to next year: 32

-This represents an increase of 34 files carried over into the following year.
+This represents a decrease of 92 files carried over into the following year.